GrilloPress/blog/source/2023-11-26-get-more-out-of-design-reviews.html.markdown

 ### What happens next?

 I like to end a session finding out what they’re doing next with the feedback and the design.
 It’s a good chance to open up the choice of coming back with some changes or the feedback from going live.
 A good design process keeps evolving.
-When something is design and done it’s a bad sign and carries a lot of risks if things don’t work.
+When something is "design and done" it’s a bad sign and carries a lot of risks if things don’t work.